Shahroze16602/kotlin-interview-prep/chap1.md

-Absolutely!
-Let's begin with a comprehensive and detailed exploration of **Kotlin Fundamentals**, complete with examples and practical tasks to solidify your understanding.

----

 ## 1. Kotlin Fundamentals

 Kotlin is a modern, statically typed programming language that enhances productivity and developer satisfaction.
 Key features include: